 For specialty contractors and subcontractors who invest considerable resources to develop contract drawings and proposals in order to produce their bids for federal construction projects, the bill adds a major degree of ethics and fairness to the bidding process.
 When post-award bid shopping and unwarranted contractor substitutions occur, quality subcontractors who produced their bid in good faith suffer significant financial harm.
 When unjustified bid shopping occurs the federal government often loses a quality subcontractor as well as the expected value in both craftsmanship and material.
 Currently, the benefit of this manipulation of the bidding process goes only to the unscrupulous general or prime contractors.

-The full bill text is here.
+Read the full bill text.
 A bill summary is pending.

 Current Status: Forwarded by the Subcommittee to Full Committee.